- evolve a high-nurturance stepfamily

 prospective minor and/or grown stepchildren for at least 18 months (more

 is better), and _ has had many (say ~20+) chances to spend group or alone time with them

 in a variety of settings to "get a feel for" each of them (and vice versa).

 since her/his marital separation (vs. legal

-divorce) or since their mates death and burial.
+divorce) or since her/his mates death and burial.

 More is better.